-The Networking Essentials curriculum provides indepth coverage of small-to-medium or ISP network knowledge and current cybersecurity risks and threats to an organization's data, combined with a structured way of addressing the safeguarding of these critical electronic assets.
+Prerequisite: Cybersecurity Computer Essentials This course provides in-depth coverage of small-to-medium or ISP network knowledge and current cybersecurity risks and threats to an organization's data, combined with a structured way of addressing the safeguarding of these critical electronic assets.
 This course offers a hands-on approach to learning with interactive tools and labs to help students develop greater understanding of the general theory needed to build networks.
 Students acquire the knowledge necessary for protecting network services, devices, traffic and data.
-Additionally, students are prepared for further study in other specialized security fields.
-Students who complete the course will have working knowledge of globally recognized CISCO CCENT certification.
-Students will have the option to earn the CompTIA Security+ certification.
-Security+ empowers students to identify emerging cybersecurity threats and methods to mitigate them, as well as to learn best practices to secure data while it is stored, processed, and in transit.
+Students who meet specific criteria may participate in a worksite internship related to their career interests or will to remain on-campus to complete the advanced course curriculum.
+Students who participate in an internship are required to complete at least 6-8 hours per week at their internship site and must provide their own transportation to the internship site.
 (Cybersecurity Networking Academy)